 What causes low vision?

 There may be one or more causes of low vision.
 These are usually the result of disorders or injuries affecting the eye or a disorder such as diabetes that affects the entire body.
-Some of the most common causes of low vision include age-related macular degeneration, diabetes, and cataracts.
-Low vision may also result from cancer of the eye, albinism, or a brain injury.
+Some of the most common causes of low vision include age-related macular degeneration, diabetes, and glaucoma.
+Low vision may also result from cancer of the eye, albinism, brain injury, or inherited disorders of the eye including retinitis pigmentosa.
 If you have these disorders or are at risk for them, you are also at greater risk for low vision.

 How is low vision diagnosed?